Candlestick/TheWebWins/README.md

 ## Why are you doing this?

-We want to win the $25k and make this project in real.
+We want to win the $25k from [Google DevArt](https://devart.withgoogle.com/#/) and make this project in real.

 ## Teamstatus?